Should You Try a Low-Carb Diet?

 Long-term sustainability: Choose a diet you can see yourself following for life, not just a quick fix.

-Moderation might be key: A balanced approach with moderate amounts of fat, protein, carbs, and other nutrients might be a better long-term strategy.
+Moderation might be key: A balanced diet with moderate fat, protein, and carbs may be a better long-term strategy.

 Exercise matters: Combine a balanced diet with regular exercise for optimal weight loss and health.